 While it’s never thrilling to receive complaints from guests, you can use them to your advantage to help improve your hotel operations.
-If you aren’t quite sure how a guest complaint should be handled, we’ve provided some tips on how to handle guest complaints in a hotel:
+If you aren’t quite sure what to do, we’ve provided some tips on how to handle guest complaints in a hotel:

 Dealing with negative feedback

 Normally, an initial reaction to negative feedback is to be defensive, but this should be avoided.
 Instead, try to learn the source of the problem by tactfully asking some questions.
 Remember to empathize with the guest and be understanding.
 The least you can do is apologize and explain any improvements that have been made if necessary.